x684867/nemesis_server/src/nodejs/deps/npm/doc/misc/npm-disputes.md

 ## DESCRIPTION

-There sometimes arise cases where a user publishes a module, and then later, some other user wants to use that name.
+There sometimes arise cases where a user publishes a package, and then later, some other user wants to use that name.
 Here are some common ways that happens (each of these is based on actual events.)

-1. Joe writes a JavaScript module `foo`, which is not node-specific.
+1. Joe writes a JavaScript package `foo`, which is not node-specific.
    Joe doesn't use node at all.
-Bob   wants to use `foo` in node, so he wraps it in an npm module.
+Bob   wants to use `foo` in node, so he wraps it in an npm package.
 Some time later, Joe starts using node, and wants to take over management of his program.
-2. Bob writes an npm module `foo`, and publishes it.
+2. Bob writes an npm package `foo`, and publishes it.
 Perhaps much later, Joe finds a bug in `foo`, and fixes it.
 He sends a pull request to Bob, but Bob doesn't have the time to deal with it, because he has a new job and a new baby and is focused on his new